 Glenn Haight, former Alaska Sea Grant business specialist, has also created a podcast (below) that discusses insurance terms, the Alaska Fishermen's Fund, keeping insurance costs down and ways to cover your crew.

-While not an insurance program, Alaska's Commercial Fishermen's Fund provides for treatment of Alaska licensed fishermen injured while fishing in Alaska, and claims are reviewed in light of your other policies (particularly vessel P&I), but they may be able to reimburse you for your deductible payment.
+While not an insurance program, Alaska's Commercial Fishermen's Fund provides for treatment of Alaska licensed fishermen injured while fishing in Alaska.
+Claims are reviewed in light of your other policies (particularly vessel P&I), but they may be able to reimburse you for your deductible payment.
 It is important to encourage your deckhands to get their crew licenses as soon as they start any boat work, so that any injuries in the preseason boat yard will be eligible for reimbursement.

 A signed crew contract is a legal document that minimizes risk for both the skipper and the crewmember by spelling out what duties are expected, how shares and expenses are divided and other details that could otherwise lead to conflict.
 A key component is disclosure of pre-existing medical conditions, which could be important to the skipper in defending against an injury claim.

 A crew contract should include information on the crewmember that includes social security number, winter address and health insurance information.
 Alaska Sea Grant has created a draft crew contract (below) to get you started.